-- All objects in C must be representable as a contiguous sequence of bytes, each of which is at least 8 bits wide. - A char whether signed or unsigned, occupies exactly one byte. - (Thus, for instance, on a machine with 36-bit words, a byte can be defined to consist of 9, 12, 18, or 36 bits, these numbers being all the exact divisors of 36 which are not less than 8.)
-These strictures codify the widespread presumption that any object can be treated as an array of characters, the size of which is given by the sizeof operator with that object's type as its operand. - These definitions do not preclude "holes" in struct objects.
+- All objects in C must be representable as a contiguous sequence of bytes, each of which is at least 8 bits wide. - A char whether signed or unsigned, occupies exactly one byte.

+(Thus, for instance, on a machine with 36-bit words, a byte can be defined to consist of 9, 12, 18, or 36 bits, these numbers being all the exact divisors of 36 which are not less than 8.)
+These strictures codify the widespread presumption that any object can be treated as an array of characters, the size of which is given by the sizeof operator with that object's type as its operand.

+These definitions do not preclude "holes" in struct objects.
 Such holes are in fact often mandated by alignment and packing requirements.
-The holes simply do not participate in representing the composite value of an object. - The definition of object does not employ the notion of type.
+The holes simply do not participate in representing the composite value of an object.

+The definition of object does not employ the notion of type.
 Thus an object has no type in and of itself.

-However, since an object may only be designated by an lvalue (see §6.3.2.1), the phrase "the type of an object" is taken to mean, here and in the Standard, "the type of the lvalue designating this object," and "the value of an object" means "the contents of the object interpreted as a value of the type of the lvalue designating the object." - The concepts of multibyte character, wide character, universal character, and extended character have been added to C to support very large character sets (see §5.2.1 and §MSE.1). - The terms unspecified behavior, undefined behavior, and implementation-defined behavior are used to categorize the result of writing programs whose properties the Standard does not, or cannot, completely describe.
+However, since an object may only be designated by an lvalue (see §6.3.2.1), the phrase "the type of an object" is taken to mean, here and in the Standard, "the type of the lvalue designating this object," and "the value of an object" means "the contents of the object interpreted as a value of the type of the lvalue designating the object."

+The concepts of multibyte character, wide character, universal character, and extended character have been added to C to support very large character sets (see §5.2.1 and §MSE.1).

+The terms unspecified behavior, undefined behavior, and implementation-defined behavior are used to categorize the result of writing programs whose properties the Standard does not, or cannot, completely describe.
 The goal of adopting this categorization is to allow a certain variety among implementations which permits quality of implementation to be an active force in the marketplace as well as to allow certain popular extensions, without removing the cachet of conformance to the Standard.
-Informative Annex K of the Standard catalogs those behaviors which fall into one of these three categories.
+Informative Annex G of the Standard catalogs those behaviors which fall into one of these three categories.

 Unspecified behavior gives the implementor some latitude in translating programs.
-This latitude does not extend as far as failing to translate the program.
+This latitude does not extend as far as failing to translate the program, however, because all possible behaviors are "correct" in the sense that they don't cause undefined behavior in any implementation.